Haldgerd/Haldgerd/README.md

 <br><br>

 <div align="left">
-  Avid geek, cyberpunk fan and a self taught programmer.
+  I'm a huge geek, cyberpunk fan with unhealthy love for retrowave and synthwave music and a <strong>self taught programmer</strong>.
 I'm passionate about tehnology and programming.
-I love solving problems using uncoventional ways, using creative processes combined with logicial thinking.
+Solving problems using uncoventional ways, combining creative processes  with logicial thinking is my soul purpose.
   I emphasis a lot on clean, readable code with a touch of creativity and edgy esthetics<br><br>

 Specific fields of interest inculde: